learn-co-students/nyc-web-102620/06-activerecord/README.md

 - [ ] Practice creating migrations for updating the database structure
 - [ ] Practice with `ActiveRecord::Base` instance and class methods
 - [ ] Perform persistent CRUD actions on one model using ActiveRecord
+- [ ] Practice creating models and migrations for model relationships
+- [ ] Practice using AR macro's
+- [ ] Identify what methods AR writes and which the developers (us) need to write

+## Questions
+1. What are the steps for setting up ActiveRecord on a model? (without looking at notes!)
+   Make sure your domain model works for your use cases Create a model (< ActiveRecord::Base)
+   Create the migration
+   Run the migration
+   Check schema
+   Create some seeds
+   Test!!!!!!!!!
+2. What things we had to write in OOP that we *do not* write in AR? attrs
+  @@all
+  Class.all
+  initialize
+  ... all the methods that AR creates for us!
+3. What are some of the conventions in AR? must migrate always!!!! ( migration file naming conventions ) tables are plural models are singular if you want to alter a migration file... you've gotta rollback (or drop), make the updates, migrate again models need to inherit from AR::Base don't change anything in schema directly file structure db > migrate > migration files db > seeds.rb
+  As opposed to oop (just .new) we need ( .new + .save ) or ( .create ) Josh ==> how do we tell models who they belong to? ==> macros!!!!

+## Practice goals
+- Add columns cost (float) and distance (float) to ride
+-

+## Process starting from scratch (say... for ze project?)
+1. Write out your domain & be sure about it
+**
+2. Create all model files & set up AR relationship macros
+3. Create your migrations (one by one) rake db:create_migration for one, fill it out, run it, check schema then move on to the next one
+**
+4. Create some seeds and run rake db:seed
+5. TEST in rake console

 ____